RyanWendling/Music_Analyzer_V2/README.md

 Instructions:

-1. Go to https://newmusicmatch.herokuapp.com/ or AWS WEBSITE TO BE NAMED to load the MusicMatch application.
+1. Go to https://newmusicmatch.herokuapp.com/ or http://musicmatch.us-west-2.elasticbeanstalk.com/ to load the MusicMatch application.

 2. Follow website instructions or continue following below: